-Course Code CE409 Course Title Hydrology & Water Resources Engineering Type of Course PC LTP 310 Credits 4 Course Prerequisite NA Course Objective To know diverse methods of collecting the hydrological information, (CO) which is essential, to understand surface and ground water hydrology.
-To know the basic principles and movements of ground water and properties of ground water flow.
-Course Student will be able to Outcome(CO) CO1: Understand the interaction among various processes in the hydrologic cycle.
-72.30 CO2: Understand the basic aquifer parameters and estimate groundwater resources for different hydro-geological bou 10-01 conditions.
-A Second St. CO3: Apply the application of fluid mechanics and use of computers in 3000 solving a host of problems in hydraulic engineering.
+Course Code CE409

+Course Title Hydrology & Water Resources Engineering

+Type of Course PC

+LTP 310

+Credits 4

+Course Prerequisite NA

+Course Objective To know diverse methods of collecting the hydrological information,

+(CO) which is essential, to understand surface and ground water hydrology.

+· / To know the basic principles and movements of ground water and

+properties of ground water flow.

+Course Student will be able to

+Outcome(CO) CO1: Understand the interaction among various processes in the

+hydrologic cycle.

+CO2: Understand the basic aquifer parameters and estimate

+groundwater resources for different hydro-geological boundary

+70- 71 conditions.

+CO3: Apply the application of fluid mechanics and use of computers in

+solving a host of problems in hydraulic engineering.

+SYLLABUS